top of page

 Our Hit Factory: An Insiders Account of a Unique Cultural Powerhouse

+The studio was founded and initially led by the doyen of record producers, Bill Armstrong.
+He was later joined by recording industry greats, Roger Savage, Ern Rose, and Ian McKenzie.
+Under their leadership, AAV / Metropolis became a national hit factory without equal.
 It also served as a vital training ground for future luminaries of the industry.
-Esteemed producers like Ted Albert, Ron Tudor, Johnny Young, Molly Meldrum, Doug Brady, and Tony Cohen all cut their teeth within its walls - many going on to shape the sound of Australian music for decades to come.
+Esteemed engineers and producers like Ron Tudor, Ted Albert, Johnny Young, John Sayers, Molly Meldrum, Doug Brady, and Tony Cohen all cut their teeth within its walls, not only shaping the sound of Australian music but helping to forge an evolving and assured national identity.

 Metropolis represents far more than a building, it symbolizes a golden era of studio innovation, passionate determination, and musical brilliance leaving an indelible imprint on both Melbourne’s cultural identity and Australia’s musical heritage.